-(b) Stage with infinite $R_z$ rotation [40]
+(b) Stage with infinite R_z rotation [40]

 Figure 5.2: Example of magnetic levitation stages.
 LevCube allowing for 6-DoFs control of the position with $\approx 1 \text{ cm}^3$ mobility (a).
-Magnetic levitation stage with infinite $R_z$ rotation mobility (b).
+Magnetic levitation stage with infinite R_z rotation mobility (b).

-EXTENDING THE DESIGN METHODOLOGY TO COMPLETE BEAMLINES The application of dynamic error budgeting and the mechatronic design approach to an entire beamline represents an interesting direction for future work.
+Extending the design approach to an entire beamline represents an interesting direction for future work.
 During the early design phases of a beamline, performance metrics are typically expressed as integrated values (usually RMS values) rather than as functions of frequency.
-However, the frequency content of these performance metrics (such as beam stability, energy stability, and sample stability) is crucial, as factors like detector integration time can filter out highfrequency components.
+However, the frequency content of these performance metrics (such as beam stability, energy stability, and sample stability) is crucial, as factors like detector integration time can filter out high-frequency components.
 Therefore, adopting a design approach using dynamic error budgets, cascading from overall beamline requirements down to individual component specifications, is considered a potentially valuable direction for future investigation.